Giving A Statement To Insurance Companies

 If you end up going to court for your claim, the other driver’s lawyer could use your recorded statement when cross examining you.
 Many people don’t realize how easy it is to contradict something you said months ago, but if you do this, it makes you look untrustworthy.

 The bottom line is there’s no reason to ever give another driver’s insurance company a recorded statement or to say anything to them.
-All your communications should go through your own insurance company, and it’s also a good idea to get a personal injury lawyer to help you avoid situations like this where you can unknowingly weaken your claim.
+All your communications should go through your own insurance company, and it’s also a good idea to get a Los Angeles Car Accident lawyer to help you avoid situations like this where you can unknowingly weaken your claim.